amyasnikov/validity/docs/entities/serializers.md

 * Set the serializer at the individual **Device** level.
 Go to Device page at set the serializer via custom fields.
 This action applies this serializer to one specific device and overwrites the values from Device Type and Manufacturer.

-When device has bound Serializer and Data Source you can find out how serialized config looks like at the Device page (**Serialized State** tab) or by using API handle `/api/plugins/validity/devices/<id>/serialized_state/?name=config`
+When device has bound Serializer and Data Source you can find out how serialized config looks like at the Device page (**Serialized State** tab) or by using API handle<br/>
+`/api/plugins/validity/devices/<id>/serialized_state/?name=config`

 ## MikroTik parsing